Some General Questions

 Why don’t your surveys ever reflect the opinions of people I know?

 Chances are you don’t hang out with a group of friends that represents everyone in America.
 Your friends, coworkers and family are probably like you in many ways.
 If you were to have a group of friends that represents all of the country, you would have acquaintances who are black, white, Asian, rich, poor, Muslim, Catholic, from the South, Northeast, etc., or any combination of those attributes.
-Few of us are lucky to have such a diverse group of friends.
+Few of us are lucky enough to have such a diverse group of friends.

 Why should I participate in surveys?